ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 I am trying to use YoloV4 and I see errors in OpenCV
 -----------------------------------------------------
 - If you plan to use YoloV4 (full or Tiny) the minimum version requirement OpenCV 4.4.
-  So if you suddently see an error like: ``Unsupported activation: mish in function 'ReadDarknetFromCfgStream'`` popping up with YoloV4, that is a sign that you need to get a later version of OpenCV.
+  So if you suddenly see an error like: ``Unsupported activation: mish in function 'ReadDarknetFromCfgStream'`` popping up with YoloV4, that is a sign that you need to get a later version of OpenCV.

 Necessary Reading - Sample Config Files
 ----------------------------------------
-The sample configuration files, `zmeventnotification.ini <https://github.com/pliablepixels/zmeventnotification/blob/master/zmeventnotification.ini>`__ and `objectconfig.ini <https://github.com/pliablepixels/zmeventnotification/blob/master/hook/objectconfig.ini>`__  come with extensive commentary about each attribute and what they do.
+The sample configuration files, `zmeventnotification.ini <https://github.com/baudneo/zmeventnotification/blob/master/zmeventnotification.ini>`__ and `objectconfig.yml <https://github.com/baudneo/zmeventnotification/blob/master/hook/objectconfig.yml>`__  come with extensive commentary about each attribute and what they do.
 Please go through them to get a better understanding.
 Note that most of the configuration attributes in `zmeventnotification.ini` are not related to machine learning, except for the `[hook]` section.

 How do the hooks actually invoke object detection?
 -----------------------------------------------------